VOD film review: For Ellen

 A man and a young girl sit together at a table.
 He has long, straggly hair.
 She has a blue coat.
 They say nothing.
 Every now and then, he strokes his pathetic excuse for a beard.
 Then, she leans forward.
 “Why did you not come see me before?”

 A quiet, moving film, For Ellen follows Joby’s (Dano) attempt to connect with his daughter, Ellen (Mandigo), before he loses her completely.
-He’s a washed-up rock musician.
-He hasn’t visited home since she was born.
+He’s a washed-up rock musician and hasn’t visited home since she was born.
 He’s about to sign divorce papers that will see his wife, Claire, take full custody of her.
-Ellen, meanwhile, is – well, what?
+Ellen, meanwhile, is… well, what?

-But as good as Dano is, his show is completely stolen by newcomer Shaylena Mandigo.
-Just as the movie starts to drag, up she pops with her innocent smile and uncoached delivery.
+But as good as Dano is, the show is completely stolen by newcomer Shaylena Mandigo, with her uncoached delivery.
 If Mara Wilson from Matilda had a cousin who didn’t go to acting school, Shaylena would be it.
 She doesn’t act, she can’t even choose a toy from the toy store.
 All she does is react to Dano’s hopeless loser.
-And when she hints at forgiveness for her father’s four-year absence, that moment makes the whole slow-paced crawl worthwhile.
+And when she hints at forgiveness for her father’s four-year absence, that moment makes the raw, slow-paced crawl worthwhile.